Combating Advanced Persistent Threats: Challenges and Solutions: Implementation and Evaluation

 \subsection{Experimental Setup}

-We implement an APT penetration test prototype with 15 servers to simulate a real enterprise network.
-Six types of vulnerabilities are considered: \emph{buffer overflow}, \emph{domain controller hijacking}, \emph{living-off-the-land (LoL)}, \emph{data leakage}, \emph{maintaining access}, and \emph{middleware exploitation}.
+We implement an APT penetration test prototype with 15 servers to emulate a real {three-layer} enterprise internal network. {Each server is configured with 10 GB memory, 12th Gen Intel (R) Core (TM) i7-12700KF 3.60 GHz with 2-core, and Ubuntu 22.04.3 LTS.
+Besides, Camflow is employed to collect provenance graphs, and Neo4j serves as the database management system for provenance graphs.} Six types of attack scenarios are considered: \emph{buffer overflow}, \emph{domain controller hijacking}, \emph{living-off-the-land binaries (LOL bins)}, \emph{data leakage}, \emph{maintaining access}, and \emph{middleware exploitation}.
 These vulnerabilities are distributed across 15 servers, and each server is equipped with a lightweight provenance graph interface.
-The network-layer APT lateral movements, APT evasion attacks, and adversarial subgraph attacks are considered in our prototype.
+The network-layer APT lateral movements, APT evasion attacks, and adversarial subgraph attacks are considered in our prototype. {\begin{itemize} \item \emph{Efficiency.} We evaluate the system efficiency in terms of \emph{(i) the successfully restored lateral attack chains under various APT modes}, \emph{(ii) the reconstruction time of lateral attack chain reconstruction}, and \emph{(iii) trust evaluation for evasion behavior detection}. \item \emph{Robustness.} We evaluate the system robustness against adversarial subgraph attacks in terms of \emph{the recall rate {(also known as the true positive rate)} in the adversarial setting under various attack scenarios}. {Taking the LOL bins scenario as an example, its recall rate is the proportion of truly detected LoL bins threats out of the total attempts (i.e., the total number of truly/incorrectly detected LOL bins threats).
+The system robustness is measured by averaging recall rates across these scenarios, indicating the average defensive performance against adversarial attacks.} \end{itemize}}